C:ICSI

 Optimized Oocyte Handling

-Consistent Precision Insemination
+Consistent Precision Injection

 Reduced Operator Stress